DonyThePony/Seq-Service/README.md

 # Sequence Monitoring Service for the GUS-OS Suite
+The idea is to synchronize the task of generating sequenznumbers.<br>
+At this state as a proof of concept the current state of this application only allows sequence-numbers for FormatFunc.

 # Setup
+Build the image and run!<br>
-To start docker use:
+To start docker use:<br>
 `docker run --rm -it -p 8080:8080 seq-service`

 # Usage
-Call the Entrypoint `/formatfunc/{formatname}`
+Call the Entrypoint `/formatfunc/{formatname}`<br>
 You'll get an unique sequence for the given formatname.